Key Takeaway

 Biker tattoos in 2026 do not all look like 1960s flash sheets.
 The symbols have not changed much — skulls, eagles, bikes, and memorial designs still dominate — but the execution has expanded into every modern tattoo style.

-Neo-traditional keeps the heavy outlines but adds a wider color palette, more shading depth, and finer detail work.
-A neo-traditional skull might have color gradients in the eye sockets and decorative borders that a traditional skull would not carry.
+Neo-traditional keeps the heavy outlines but widens the palette, deepens the shading and adds finer detail work.
+A neo-traditional skull design might carry color gradients in the eye sockets and decorative borders a traditional skull would not.

 Where Tattoos Meet Jewelry